Sequoia National Park’s giant trees at risk as fires grow

 Elsewhere, two California fires that have caused extensive destruction in the northern Sierra and southern Cascades were not growing.

-The state’s second-largest fire on record, the Dixie Fire, remained 75% contained after burning 1,500 square miles in the northern Sierra and southern Cascades region.
-Near Lake Tahoe, containment of the 342-square-mile (885-square- kilometer) Caldor Fire increased to 70%.
+The state’s second-largest fire on record, the Dixie Fire, was 86% contained Wednesday after burning 1,500 square miles in the northern Sierra and southern Cascades region.
+Near Lake Tahoe, containment of the 342-square-mile (885-square-kilometer) Caldor Fire increased to 71%.